NexusSwitchboard/nexus-mod-service/README.md

         1. The label that is attached to a created issue plus the text "-request" as in "infrabot-request"
         2. The property name used when creating the custom property associated with each issue to store information such as slack thread data.
 In this case, it is used as is: "infrabot", for example.

-Here are the Jira connection options that are required:
+Here are the Jira _secret_ options that are required:

 * `SERVICE_JIRA_HOST: ""`
     * `subdomain`.atlassian.net